Intermittently Observable Markov Decision Processes: Introduction

 \section{Introduction}

 Markov decision process (MDP) is a widely adopted model for sequential decision-making in discrete-time stochastic control problems.
 At each time step, the process is in some state $s$, and a controller is responsible for selecting an action $a$ from the set of available actions of state $s$.
 Upon the execution of action $a$, the process stochastically transitions to a new state $s'$ at the next time step and generates a reward $r(s,a)$.
 Solving the MDP consists in finding an optimal policy of selecting actions for the controller to maximize the total reward over a time horizon.
-It is well-known that the current state of the process is sufficient for computing the optimal action at any time step \citep*{puterman1994}.
+It is well-known that the current state of the process is sufficient for computing the optimal action at any time step \citep{puterman1994}.
 We thus refer to a policy as a mapping from state space to action space.

 At every time point of decision-making, the controller needs the current state information to determine the action to be applied.
 In the classical setting, the current state information is assumed to be always available to the controller.
 This assumption, however, is not valid in many practical applications.
 A typical example is a situation where the controller relies on a remote sensor for perceiving the state information of the process; at each time step, the remote sensor observes the current state of the process and transmits the information to the controller via wireless communication.
-Such a situation is ubiquitous nowadays as wireless sensor network technology is being rapidly developed and deployed \citep{yick2008wireless,kandris2020applications}.
-However, despite its many advantages, wireless communication is generally not reliable.
-In particular, information transmissions over a wireless communication channel may occasionally fail due to channel fading and environmental interference \citep{tse2005fundamentals}.
-As a result, the state information can not always be delivered successfully from the remote sensor to the controller; hence the controller has to select actions for the MDP in the presence of state information losses.
+Such a situation is ubiquitous nowadays as wireless sensor network technology is being rapidly developed and deployed \citep{yick2008wireless,kandris2020applications}. {However, despite its many advantages, wireless communication is unreliable in various scenarios.
+In particular, transmissions over a wireless channel may occasionally fail due to factors such as channel fading, environmental interference, energy constraints, and failed of channel access \citep{tse2005fundamentals}.} As a result, the state information can not always be delivered successfully from the remote sensor to the controller; hence the controller has to select actions for the MDP in the presence of state information losses.
 We refer to this problem as intermittently observable MDP (IOMDP) and investigate it in this paper from theoretical and algorithmic perspectives.

 Studies on MDPs with imperfect information transmissions can be traced back to \cite{brooks1972markov}, who investigated MDPs with one-step delayed state information.
 Continuing along this line of research, \cite{Katsi2003} extended the framework and showed that an MDP with delays (whether constant or random delays) can be reduced to an MDP without delays, differing only in the size of state space. \cite{Goldsmith2012} studied a group of coupled MDPs with delayed state information and provided a bound on the finite history of observations and control needed for the optimal control.
 In addition, state information delays have also been considered in partially observable MDPs (POMDPs) \citep{kim1987,bander1999} and decentralized control problems \citep{hsu1982decentralized,varaiya1978}.